How to qualify commercial tenant clients for a CAM audit engagement

 How many CAM audit engagements can a single advisor handle per month at steady state?

 At steady state with software automation, a single advisor can manage 10 to 15 active engagements per month.
-Each engagement requires approximately 1 to 1.5 hours of advisor time for document intake, findings review, client delivery, and dispute letter review.
+Each engagement requires approximately 1 to 1.5 hours of advisor time for document intake, findings review, client delivery, and factual follow-up review.
 The bottleneck is not analysis time (the platform handles that) but findings review quality.
 Advisors who try to exceed 15 engagements per month without additional support begin to miss nuances in the findings that require lease clause context.

 What are the red flags that indicate an engagement will be more complex than standard?